NPPO-NL/nextstrain-ToBRFV/config/description.md

 ### Contribute to the build
 The reliability of a track and trace tool depends on sampling and metadata completeness.
-You can contribute to the build by providing plant materials, RNA or assembled (near) complete ToBRFV sequences together with relevant metadata to the National Reference Centre for Plant Health (NRC), which is part of the Netherlands Food and Consumer Safety Authority [(NVWA)](https://english.nvwa.nl).
-On the NVWA website, a generic [form](https://formdesk.minlnv.nl/kcdv/nvwa-vragen-eng-v1/?def_standaard=1&get=1&sidn=f250522339034dbe9ec8a2b134ee170e) is available to get in touch in case you'd like to contribute to the build.
+You can contribute to the build by providing plant materials, RNA or assembled (near) complete ToBRFV sequences together with relevant metadata to the Netherlands Institute for Vectors, Invasive plants and Plant health (NIVIP) (formerly: National Reference Centre for Plant Health, which is part of the Netherlands Food and Consumer Safety Authority [(NVWA)](https://english.nvwa.nl).
+On the NVWA website, a generic [form](https://english.nvwa.nl/about-us/contact) is available to get in touch in case you'd like to contribute to the build.

 ### Versions